India Trade Promotion Organisation: Financials

-ITPO has been upgraded to Mini-Ratna Category-1 by Department of Public Enterprises (DPE) in 2015 due to continuous profit and robust past performance.
-This shall empower ITPO to incur capital expenditure on new projects, modernisation, purchase of equipment etc., without Government approval up to Rs.
-500 crores, which was Rs.
-250 crores under Mini-Ratna Category-II.
+ITPO was upgraded to Mini-Ratna Category-1 by Department of Public Enterprises (DPE) in 2015 due to continuous profit and robust past performance, empowering ITPO to incur capital expenditure on new projects, modernisation, purchase of equipment etc., without Government approval up to ₹500 crores.
 ITPO is registered under Section-8 of the Companies Act, 2013 and so does not declare any dividend.

-ITPO's cash surplus stands at more than Rs.
-18.4 billion in FY2015-16, making it one of the most cash-rich CPSE.
-As a result of robust performance in both financial and non- financial parameters, ITPO has achieved MoU excellent rating consecutively for the last four years between 2011 and 2015.

-ITPO continued performing handsomely and registered total income of about Rs.
-3890 million and Net profit stood at about Rs.
-2630 million in FY 2016–2017, a jump of about 60 percent over previous year's profit of about Rs.
-1650 million.

-In the MoU signed by ITPO with Department of Commerce for FY 2017–2018, financial target for Revenue from Operations has been fixed at Rs.
-2280 million and Net Surplus at Rs.
-160 million.
+ITPO's cash surplus stands at more than ₹316 crores in FY2021-22.
+ITPO continues performing handsomely and its networth has surpassed ₹2000 crores in FY2020-21.

 Logo

 ITPO logo was designed for the erstwhile TFAI by eminent graphic designer Benoy Sarkar in 1974.
 He is also credited for designing iconic logos of Indian Airlines, Airports Authority of India, Delhi Transport Corporation, etc.

 ITPO logo has an interesting depiction of letters T (Trade) and F (Fair).
 The tone is a fusion of preservation of traditions of Trade and Investments along with modern identity of ITPO.
 The logo has a universal form.
 It signifies an authority of India exercising trade through fairs and exhibitions in India and abroad.
 The emblem has been derived from an inscription on a gold coin belonging to the era of the ancient ruler, Samundragupta (circa 330-380 A.D.) symbolising the zenith achieved in external trade.
 The vertical and horizontal strokes in the symbol represent life and prosperity.